tianyi-lab/Reflection_Tuning/README.md

 (Feel free to email minglii@umd.edu for any questions or feedback.)

 ## News
+- [2023/12] We add the complete data of Selective Instruction-Tuning (V2 method) and add the evaluation results.
 - [2023/12] We add the description of Selective Instruction-Tuning (V2 method).
 - [2023/10] The V1 paper is accepted by the [NeurIPS 2023 Workshop on Instruction Tuning and Instruction Following](https://an-instructive-workshop.github.io/)
 - [2023/10] We released the V2 model and pushed models to the Alpaca Eval leaderboard.